shiloh4/cgai/README.md

    - A computer running macOS, Windows, or Linux.
    - A git system on your computer (read the git tutorial links from our Canvas mainpage if you are unfamiliar with using git).
 2. **Programming IDE**:
-   - A programming IDE or text editor like [Visual Studio Code](https://code.visualstudio.com/).
+   - A programming IDE or text editor (we recommand using [Visual Studio Code](https://code.visualstudio.com/).

 ---